 Some of the links in this post are affiliate links.

 Who is Maria Montessori

-What was more unusual was that Maria was soon to start studying engineering, after attending a technical, all-boys school.
+What was more unusual was that Maria would soon start studying engineering after attending a technical, all-boys school.

 This was a huge success and the news of this spread worldwide, leading to the opening of many Montessori schools.
 Today there are over 20,000 of these schools worldwide.